thetylerwolf/sketch-data-studio/README.md

 Sketch Data Studio
 ==================

-####(Formerly Sketch Financial Data Generator [SketchFinDataGen])

 A Sketch plugin to upload or generate numerical and qualitative data for charts and tables.
 Ideal for those working on big data interfaces or for data scientists who want charts that look better than those produced by spreadsheet software.
 Updated frequently.

-####New!
-Go Premium - Premium version enables generating Bar Charts and Line Charts from imported CSV data - a huge timesaver -
+####Go Premium - Premium version enables generating Charts from imported CSV data, as well as more chart types to choose from.
 ###[Go Premium!](http://thetylerwolf.github.io/sketch-data-studio)

 ![Screenshot](/../screenshots/screenshots/screenshot_dashboard.png?raw=true)

-##What's new?
-####Update - 6/28/15 - Lots of updates
-* Added CSV upload capability (tables only)
-* Renamed the plugin to Sketch Data Studio
-* Improved user experience on input menus
-* Group sizing is now fixed, so groups will contain the entirety of generated items
-* Bar charts now work correctly

 ##How to use
 Enter number of columns, followed by number of rows or number of charts (comma seperated) and you're done.